-The NRC staff reviewed the SAWA Manual Actions (Table 3.1 of the OIP) and time sensitive SAWA actions and found that the components required for manual operation appear to be in areas that are readily accessible to plant operators, and do not require extensive operator actions to operate the SAWA system.
+The NRC staff reviewed the SAWA Manual Actions (Table 3.1 of the OIP) and time sensitive SAWA actions, and found that the components required for manual operation are in areas that are readily accessible to plant operators, and do not require additional actions to operate the SAWA system.
 Additionally, the manual actions minimize the time operators need to spend at the SAWA monitoring locations during system operation under severe accident conditions.
 The NRC staff reviewed the SAWA manual and time sensitive actions against the guidance in Section 6.1 and Attachment I of NEI 13-02, Revision 1 [Reference 16], and confirmed that these actions appear to consider minimizing the reliance on operator actions and be timely taken.
-This appears to be in accordance with the guidance found in NEI 13-02, Revision 1, endorsed, in part, by JLD-ISG-2015-01 as an acceptable means for implementing applicable requirements of Order EA-13-109.
+This appears to be in accordance with the guidance found in NEI 13-02, Revision 1, endorsed, in part, by JLD-ISG-2015-01, pending satisfactory resolution of the open item, as an acceptable means for implementing applicable requirements of Order EA-13-109.